How to Avoid SMS Text Scams

 If the scam messages you’re getting do not use spoofing, you should block the numbers that are sending the messages.
 Like deleting old messages, blocking can help to prevent you from accidentally clicking on any links.

 Most phones have a built-in blocklist you can use to prevent certain numbers from contacting you.
-Check-in your settings menu or call menu for a heading like ‘Blocked Numbers’ or ‘Blocklist’ and add the number that is contacting you to it.
+Go to your phone settings or call menu for a heading like ‘Blocked Numbers’ or ‘Blocklist’ and add the number you wish to block.

 Whenever they try to text you in the future, you should receive a notification but no message.
 This essential step will help to keep you safe from scams.

 One of the most important and useful things you can do is gain insight into how text scams work.
-Once you’re more familiar with these scams’ basics, noticing them should become second nature to you.
+Once you’re more familiar with these scams’ basics, noticing them should become second nature.

-Look up examples of known scam texts and memorize the sort of speech patterns used in the messages.
+Look up examples of scam texts and memorize the speech patterns used in the messages.
 Scammers use the same techniques and phrases as each other, and learning these patterns is essential to protecting yourself.

 Worried about security?
 Order our comprehensive security audit here.